fferflo/einx/docs/source/gettingstarted/overview.rst

 the overhead is reduced to the cache lookup and graph execution overhead.

 einx tries to use as few backend operations as possible to perform the requested computation.
-The graph can be inspected to determine the backend calls that einx makes and to ensure that no needless operations are performed (see below).
+The graph can be inspected to determine the backend calls that einx makes and to ensure that no needless operations are performed (see :ref:`Inspecting operations <inspectingoperations>`).

 .. _inspectingoperations: